pitworker/portfolio/public/content/twisty-puzzles/twisty-puzzles-text.md

 Completed 2016

-One of my favorite mass-produced puzzles for a long time has been the [*Square-1*](https://twistypuzzles.com/cgi-bin/puzzle.cgi?pkey=602) (originally called *Cube21*).
-It's among the most mechanically simple twisty puzzles in existence, yet it exhibits movement dynamics typical of far more complex puzzles.
-I was interested in exploring higher-order variants of the puzzle (think the 5-layer *Professor Cube* compared to the 3-layer *Rubik's Cube*), while keeping the basic properties of the puzzle as close to the original as possible, something that turns out to be surprisingly rare among comparable Square-1 variations.
+One of my favorite mass-produced puzzles for a long time has been the [*Square-1*](https://twistypuzzles.com/cgi-bin/puzzle.cgi?pkey=602) (also called *Cube21*).
+It's among the least mechanically complex twisty puzzles in existence, yet it exhibits movement dynamics (bandaging, shape-shifting) typical of far more complex puzzles.
+I was interested in exploring higher-order variants of the puzzle (think the 5-layer *Professor Cube* compared to the 3-layer *Rubik's Cube*), while keeping the basic properties of the puzzle as close to the original as possible, something that turns out to be surprisingly rare among comparable *Square-1* variations.

 | ![Professor Square-1, solved](/content/twisty-puzzles/images/profSQ1Forum1.jpg "Professor Square-1, solved") | ![Professor Square-1, solved](/content/twisty-puzzles/images/profSQ1Forum2.jpg "Professor Square-1, rotated along horizontal axis") |
 | ---- | ---- |